 Marketers should take care to ensure the basis of their leading claim is clear (Indo European Foods Ltd, January 2014).

+If an advertiser intends to use “leading” to mean something other than best-selling, the ad should make this explicitly clear and the advertisers should have evidence.
 In 2001, the ASA disagreed with an advertiser’s contention that their “leading” claim was based on superior editorial quality and news content (Financial Times Business, January 2002).
 Similarly, in 2012, the ASA upheld complaints about a claim that a model engineering show was “the leading show of its kind” because the advertiser had not provided any evidence relating to visitor numbers.
 Their argument that the claim had been based on the number, content and variety of exhibits was rejected (Meridienne Exhibitions Ltd, January 2012).

 Marketers may sometimes intend a “leading” claim to mean “first to the market” or “innovative”.
 For the ASA to accept that interpretation of the claim, marketers would need to have made it clear that a best-selling statement was not intended.
 In 2011, the ASA disagreed with an advertiser’s contention that their claim to be the “leading manufacturer of clean burning wood stoves” could be substantiated on the basis that they had introduced innovative features and innovations to the market that had since become standard in the industry, because the meaning of the claim was ambiguous (Clearview Stoves Ltd, April 2011).
 Similarly, in 2014, the ASA held that, in the absence of a clear indication that the intended comparison was between the technology and degree of innovation involved in the advertiser’s product and those of its competitors, the claim “the leading manufacturer of downdraught filter bench technology” would be regarded as a claim that the advertiser had the greatest share of the market (Air Cleaning Systems Ltd, February 2014).
 However, in 2013, the ASA accepted that the claim “world-leading technology”, which appeared alongside the claim “innovative solutions”, was likely to be understood by consumers as referring to the inventive nature of the product, rather than as a comparative claim regarding the advertiser’s market share (Eco Solutions, October 2013).